MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-coauthoring.md

 In addition, enabling this functionality results in the [AutoSave](https://support.office.com/article/what-is-autosave-6d6bd723-ebfd-4e40-b5f6-ae6e8088f7a5) functionality being supported for these labeled and encrypted files.

-To read the initial release announcement, see the blog post [Announcing co-authoring on Microsoft Information Protection-encrypted documents and labeling updates](https://techcommunity.microsoft.com/t5/microsoft-security-and/announcing-co-authoring-on-microsoft-information-protection/ba-p/2164162).
+To read the release announcement, see the blog post [Co-authoring on Microsoft Information Protection encrypted documents is now generally available](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/co-authoring-on-microsoft-information-protection-encrypted/ba-p/2693718).

 ## Metadata changes for sensitivity labels